kwaldenphd/propublica-compas-lab/README.md

 Other questions for the lab notebook:
 - What challenges did you face, and how did you solve them?
-- What did you learn about machine learning through this lab?
+- What did you learn about machine learning/predictive models through this lab?
 - How are you thinking about the *ProPublica* article and investigation after this lab?
+- How are you thinking about race and surveillance after this case study/lab?
 - Other comments/questions/observations

-I encourage folks to include code + screenshots as part of that narrative.
+I encourage folks to include code and/or screenshots as part of that narrative.
-- You are welcome (but not required) to include Python code as part of that narrative.
+- You are welcome (but not required) to include code as part of that narrative.